Dmikalaj/Terraform-AWS-PersistentState-S3/README.md

 Provisions docker image/container and outputs url to the container site when completed.

-to verify: aws --profile project s3 ls s3://projectdmbucket9339/terraform.tfstate
+to verify: aws --profile project s3 cp s3://projectdmbucket9339/terraform.tfstate